Take a break in Kalispell

 Our second day we woke up early and ready for a spring ski day.
 We decided to head south to Blacktail Mountain at the recommendation of a local.
 (Impressive Whitefish Mountain is nearby too, but we had already experienced the resort a previous winter and were excited to check out another ski area.)
 Affordable lift tickets, soft spring snow and breathtaking views of Flathead Lake: we couldn’t have had asked for a nicer day.

-The next morning our legs needed a little rest, so we leisurely walked around Kalispell Center Mall.
-The mall’s attached to the Red Lion, which made it super convenient and we found lots of good deals on summer clothes for the boys.
+The next morning our legs needed a little rest, so we leisurely walked around downtown Kalispell and stopped in a variety of shops for outdoor gear, kids toys, souvenirs and more.
 For lunch we grabbed sandwiches and other snacks to go and spent the afternoon in Woodland Park, not a far walk.
 Footballs were thrown, geese were chased, swings were swung.

 After all the outdoor activity, us moms were determined to fit in some educational culture the next day (helped by some clouds coming in over the mountains).
-From the hotel we walked to the Museum at Central School (cool old-time mining and logging exhibits, and amazing works about the area’s indigenous peoples, the Flathead, Kootenai, Crow, Blackfeet, Cree and Chippewa tribes).
+From the hotel we walked to the Northwest Montana History Museum (cool old-time mining and logging exhibits, and amazing works about the area’s indigenous peoples, the Flathead, Kootenai, Crow, Blackfeet, Cree and Chippewa tribes).